 Detective John Hobbes sees serial killer Edgar Reese go to the gas chamber.
 Not long after, Hobbes must deal with a baffling series of murders that appear to be being conducted by someone using identical methods to Reese.
 As Hobbes investigates, it appears he is not dealing with a mortal but a demon that is capable of passing between and possessing bodies simply by touch.
 He realises that this is the demon that inhabited Reese and that it has returned to taunt him and destroy his life.

 Going in to see Fallen, one didn’t expect it to be much at all.
 The plot seems a warmed-over version of the mini-vogue of executed serial killers come back from the electric chair films that were briefly the in-thing around about 1988-9 with the likes of Prison (1987), Shocker (1989), The Horror Show (1989), The First Power (1990) and subsequent stragglers such as the ridiculous Judge and Jury (1996) – but revamped with an A-budget.
+Just as equally, it is drawing on the basic premise of The Hidden (1987), albeit with that film’s premise of a body-hopping alien replaced with a body-hopping demon.
 In virtually no time at all, Fallen proves that simply through good writing an old familiar plot can be made to work wonders once again.
 The result is a surprisingly good film.